A Danish translation of this text will be available soon.

 Right of access

 Each user is entitled to receive information about and to what extent his/her personal data is being processed by Vattenfall.
 If such personal data is stored by Vattenfall, the affected person may request information of i.a. which category of personal data is being processed, from where the data was collected, for which purpose(s) the processing takes place, which legal ground the processing covers, storage time and with whom the data is shared.
-The person requesting the information is to show a valid form of ID.
-Vattenfall replies within one month from having received the request.
+Vattenfall will send an answer to the address where the person is being registered within one month from having received the request.

 Right to rectification